Donate- The Gift List

 New: Click here to read about the Chinsali microloans project and find out how small loans are a big help in vulnerable people's lives

-Read our 2013 Annual Report and find out how your support has empowered vulnerable poeple in Zambia over the last year
+Read the latest Q2 2014 Newsletter and the 2013 Annual Report to find out how your support has empowered vulnerable poeple in Zambia over the last year

 The Gift List!! - birthday, wedding or other special occasion coming up?
 Give your loved ones a gift with a difference